wmay/nominate/README.md

 chamber = DWChamber.new

-# votes other than Yes or No are counted as missing (M)
+# votes other than Yes or No are counted as missing ('M')
 vote_key = Hash.new('M')
 vote_key['Yes'] = 'Y'
 vote_key['No'] = 'N'